kworam/ProcScript/README.md

 The Proc call stack is listed under the heading `Proc Call Stack:`.

-The combination of JavaScript and ProcScript call stacks is very helpful in debugging web applications.
+The combination of the JavaScript and ProcScript call stacks is very helpful in debugging web applications.

 Listening for ProcScript events